 One of the most confusing and embellished aspects of CB equipment advertising, are antenna gain ratings.
 Most CB'ers, by definition, are continuously looking for ways to better their signal and, by extension, their status among their radio peers.
-One of the easiest and most effective ways to improve one's station is through the antenna.
+One of the easiest and most effective ways to improve one's station is through a high quality antenna.
 A well made gain antenna, can wake up a formerly marginal signal.
 Manufacturers are well aware of this, and they also exploit the general lack of solid technical background possessed by most CB'ers.
-They take advantage of this void in technical know-how to make inflated, questionable, and vague claims about their products for the sole purpose of attracting people and making sales.
+They take advantage of this void in technical know-how to make inflated, questionable, vague, and in some cases, just plain wrong claims about their products for the sole purpose of attracting people and making sales.
 Some antenna makers use little gimmicks to justify their extra gain numbers.
-While more knowledgeable people may question the ethics of such practices, it has nonetheless continued even to this day.
+While more knowledgeable people may question the motivation and ethics of such practices, it has nonetheless continued even to this day.
 When evaluating a CB antenna purchase, it is helpful to make comparisons to similar amateur and commercial antennas.
-Do these antennas utilize these same "gain" enhancing "gimmicks"?
+Do these antennas utilize these same "gain" enhancing gimmicks?
 Shouldn't it be logical to assume that any tried and true method for increasing performance would be utilized in antennas for other services?
 So why then, does this "magic" only work on CB?

 Like I've said before, CB'ers are drawn to the biggest and best equipment.
 So with this in mind, many antenna manufacturer's marketing departments took a broad amount of liberty in making performance claims.
 Since it was not likely that the average CB'er would be taking the companies to task for misleading ratings (Another reason why ham and commercial antenna makers are less flamboyant with their gain claims), it was open season for wild advertisements to commence, much to the chagrin and consternation of the CB consumer, who's only looking for the best possible performance for the money he has.